-The new plant housed the company's designing machine department, construction department, and the principal mold department.
+The new plant housed the company's departments for machine designing, construction, and molds.
 By 1916, two machines in the factory made catsup bottles, gallon packers, and siphon bottles.
 Prior to this addition, virtually all siphon bottles were imported.
 The following year, the plant received a new furnace, fueled by oil (Owens Bottle-Machine Co.
 1916; 1917).
-The plant remained in business long enough to become Plant No. 1 for the Owens-Illinois Glass Co., after the 1929 merger (Scovill 1948:113; Toulouse 1971:395).
+The factory remained in business long enough to become Plant No. 1 for the Owens-Illinois Glass Co., after the 1929 merger (Scovill 1948:113; Toulouse 1971:395).